haviv/generate_parameters_docs/docs/actions/AddRoleToUser.md

-### AddRoleToUser
+# AddRoleToUser

 **Category:** User Management

-**Description:** The `AddRoleToUser` action is designed to automate the assignment of roles to users within the Pathlock platform.
-This action is crucial for managing access and permissions efficiently and supports dynamic role assignment based on specific requests or predefined criteria.
-Through a series of conditional checks and parameter evaluations, this action can assign requested roles directly from user requests or add custom roles as specified by the workflow parameters.
-The action supports both individual and batch role assignments and includes an error handling mechanism to log issues and provide feedback for troubleshooting.
+**Description:** The `AddRoleToUser` action is designed to facilitate role-based access control within Pathlock Cloud by dynamically assigning specified roles to users.
+This action integrates with the workflow engine to automate the process of role assignment based on specific triggers or conditions, such as user requests or administrator actions.
+It supports adding roles directly requested by the user, roles specified in the workflow step, or additional roles defined by the administrator.
+The action leverages the system's connectors to apply the changes directly to the user's profile in the respective system, ensuring that access permissions are updated in real time.

 **Parameters:**

   - Basic:
+    - Name: `Username`
+    - Description: The username of the account to which the role will be added.
+    - Default value: N/A
+    - Mandatory: Yes
   - Name: `AddRoleFromRequest`
-    - Description: Indicates whether to add the role specified in a user's request to the user.
+    - Description: Determines if the role to be added should be taken from the user's request.
-    - Default value: `false`
+    - Default value: false
     - Mandatory: No
   - Name: `RequestedRole`
-    - Description: Specifies the role to be added to the user if `AddRoleFromRequest` is true.
-It is used directly to assign a specified role to the user based on a request parameter.
+    - Description: Specifies the role to be added to the user.
+This role is typically defined in the request for workflows triggered by self-service requests.
-    - Default value: (none)
+    - Default value: N/A
     - Mandatory: No

-    - Name: `Custom_Roles_Add`
-    - Description: Allows for adding a role to the user that is not specified in the initial request, facilitating custom role assignments beyond the requested scope.
-    - Default value: (none)
-    - Mandatory: No

   - Advanced:
     - Name: `IgnoreAdditionalRequestedRoles`
-    - Description: Controls whether additional roles specified in the user's request beyond the initially requested role should be ignored.
+    - Description: Indicates whether to ignore any additional roles requested beyond the primary requested role.
-    - Default value: `false`
+    - Default value: false
     - Mandatory: No
+    - Name: `Custom_Roles_Add`
+    - Description: A custom or dynamically determined list of roles to add to the user, which can be based on workflow logic or admin input.
+    - Default value: N/A
+    - Mandatory: No
     - Name: `OnlyAssignRolesInCurrentSystem`
-    - Description: Limits the role assignment to the system currently being processed, ensuring that roles are not inadvertently assigned across multiple systems.
+    - Description: Restricts role assignment to the current system to avoid cross-system role assignments, ensuring system integrity and compliance.
-    - Default value: `false`
+    - Default value: false
     - Mandatory: No

-**Business impact:** Implementing the `AddRoleToUser` action within workflow automations significantly enhances operational efficiency in user access management.
-It reduces manual processing time, minimizes the risk of human error, and ensures that access rights align with organizational policies and compliance requirements.
-Specifically, it facilitates the dynamic and context-sensitive assignment of roles, thereby supporting granular access control and streamlined user onboarding and offboarding processes.
+**Business impact:** Automating role assignment through the `AddRoleToUser` action significantly enhances organizational security and compliance by ensuring that users have the appropriate access levels based on their roles and responsibilities.
+This process minimizes the risk of unauthorized access and facilitates efficient user management, role-based access control, and compliance with regulatory requirements.

-**Example of usage:** To automate the process of adding a role to a user based on specific request parameters, configure the `AddRoleToUser` action within a workflow to listen for role assignment requests.
-When a request is captured, specify whether to extract the role from the request directly using `AddRoleFromRequest` or to assign a predefined role specified in `RequestedRole`.
+**Example of usage:** As an example, if a user submits a request for access to specific resources needed for a new project, the workflow could be configured to trigger the `AddRoleToUser` action.
+This action would then automatically assign the relevant roles to the user's profile, granting them the requested access without manual intervention from the IT department.

-**Prerequisites:** Users executing this action must have administrative privileges to assign roles and access to the workflow management interface.
-Additionally, the relevant roles and user information must be preconfigured in the system, ensuring accurate assignments.
+**Prerequisites:** Users or administrators initiating this action must have sufficient permissions to modify user roles within the target system.
+Additionally, the system ID and user information must be accurately specified in the workflow parameters.

 **Error Handling and Troubleshooting:**

-- Common Error Scenario: Role does not exist
+  - **Common error scenario:** Role does not exist.
-    - Probable Cause: The role specified for assignment is not defined within the system.
+    - **Probable cause:** The roleName specified does not match any roles within the system.
+    - **Recommended solution:** Verify the roleName parameter matches the name of an existing role within the system.

+  - **Common error scenario:** User not found.
+    - **Probable cause:** The specified username does not exist or is misspelled.
-    - Recommended Solution: Verify that the role name is correct and exists within the system.
-If the role is missing, create the role before attempting to assign it again.
+    - **Recommended solution:** Ensure the username is correct and exists in the system.

-- Common Error Scenario: System connector issue
-    - Probable Cause: Failure in the system connector operation while attempting to assign the role to the user.
+  - **Common error scenario:** System connection failure.
+    - **Probable cause:** Workflow action cannot establish a connection with the target system.
-    - Recommended Solution: Check the system connector configuration and logs for any errors.
-Ensure that the system connector is correctly set up and that there are no issues with network connectivity or permissions.
+    - **Recommended solution:** Check the system connectivity and ensure the system ID is correct.

+For further assistance, consult the system logs or contact technical support.